The Solstice House

 Flexible Enrollment for Every Family

-3 days a week of learning, movement, creativity, and connection — plus Compass Club adventures and The Nest parent community.
+3 days a week of learning, movement, creativity, and connection — plus Compass Club adventures on Thursday & Fridays, plus The Nest parent community.

 Choose the week that best fits your child’s interests — from Arts & Culture to STEM — and join us for a full themed experience.